Several features of Visual Assist change behavior when support for Unreal Engine 4 (UE4) is enabled.

 Enhanced Syntax Coloring

-Visual Assist does not apply its enhanced syntax coloring to U* macro invocations, e.g. UCLASS, but only to invocations that occur on a single line.
+By default, Visual Assist does not apply its enhanced syntax coloring within UE4 macro invocations, e.g. UCLASS, but only within invocations that occur on a single line.

-Invocations that span multiple lines are colored as if UE4 specifiers were user or system symbols.
+UE4 specifiers on subsequent lines of multi-line invocations are colored as if they were user or system symbols.